icingtea/chomprl/README.md

    python main.py
    ```
 4. pick a square. bot picks a square. try not to eat the poisoned piece. if you do, you lose. if the bot does, you win. you will probably win.

-`🔍 if you're lalit, figure out the secret. there's a lot of stuff hidden around the project.`